Logo

 • Compromised credentials are changed

 Penetration testing vendors often provide suggestions for risk remediation in their reports.
-If testing is conducted rarely (once a year or less) or includes a large scope of tasks, it will probably uncover lots of critical risks, and remediation actions will require a substantial amount of time and money.
+If testing is conducted rarely (once a year or less) or includes a large scope of tasks, it will probably uncover many critical risks, and remediation actions will require a substantial amount of time and money.

-Of course, in order to cut costs, you can postpone remediation or fix only the most critical issues.
-But if you feel you donโ€™t have enough resources to act upon the results of pentesting, itโ€™s best to limit yourself to internal vulnerability scanning instead of conducting a full-scale pentest.
+Of course, to cut costs, you can postpone remediation or fix only the most critical issues.
+But if you donโ€™t have enough resources to act upon the results of pentesting, itโ€™s best to limit yourself to internal vulnerability scanning instead of conducting a full-scale pentest.

 Conclusion